ToeKnee013/Capstone-Project-BellaBeat/Analysis Journal.md

 ![SUM of Distance vs  SUM of Steps](https://user-images.githubusercontent.com/88196954/132764177-5730be32-6668-43b3-99d3-4252bb525087.png)

 So we can check the integrity of our data, this chart says there is a very strong correlation between distance and steps.
 Makes sense.

+#### Insight: There seems to be a correleation between distance traveled at a certain intensity vs calories burned at that respective intensity.
+We can note that the calories burned at a specfic intensity progressively increases along with the intensity of the distance traveled.
+* Light Active Trendline = 0.218
+* Moderate Active Trendline = 0.692
+* Very Active Trendline = 0.861

+In regards to the SUM of Distance vs. SUM of Calories chart, we can infer that there is a positive trend amongst the different intensities but may be slightly skewed due to the light active chart.